 I've heard doulas are advocates.
 Will you advocate for me while I'm in labor?

 No, but I will encourage you to advocate for yourself.
 One of my goals is to give women their voices back in the delivery room.
 I cannot do that if I am speaking on your behalf.
 If your birth plan starts changing, I can help you remember your original goals, give you information to help in your decision making, but when it comes down to making a decision and voicing that, the ball is in your court.
 This is YOUR birth, YOUR body, YOUR baby.
-I, nor anybody else, have no business telling you or your birth team what you desire.
+I have no business telling you or your birth team what you how you should birth.

 Do you only attend out of hospital births?